panyw5/TexFlow/README.md

 ### 🚀 Real-Time Preview
 - **MacOS and Windows** - cross-platform support
-- **Instant rendering** with KaTeX engine - see your equations come to life as you type
+- **Instant rendering** with KaTeX/MathJax dual engine - see your equations come to life as you type
 - **Synchronized editing** - changes appear immediately in the preview panel
 - **Error highlighting** - instant feedback on syntax errors with helpful suggestions